Late diagnosis of oesophageal cancer has increased dramatically in England

-Oesophageal Cancer Awareness Month social media toolkit available now
+Oesophageal Cancer Awareness Month February 2026

 Action Against Heartburn aims to raise awareness of the connection between ongoing heartburn and oesophageal cancer, urging individuals to seek medical advice if they experience persistent symptoms.